ScottSavarie/Enumerator/README.md

 # Enumerator
-Sketch plugin to rename your artboards or layers based on their x,y position
+Rename and number your artboards or layers based on their x,y position